 What Is Happening With Your Postpartum Body?

 A lot is going on with your postpartum body.
-Ranging from vaginal bleeding, which let’s be honest, is not fun, to your boobs continuing to grow, we’ll talk about it all here.
+Ranging from vaginal bleeding (which, let’s be honest, is not fun) to your boobs continuing to grow, we’ll talk about it all here.
 I know most of these things can seem confusing or even scary, but what is happening in your postpartum body is normal!

-It is important only to use pads in the postpartum period and not tampons.
+It is important only to use pads and not tampons in the postpartum period.
 Tampons can increase your risks of uterine infection or endometritis.
-If you are having excessive bleeding (passing large clots or using more than a pad an hour), it is important to alert your provider.
-Most women resume their normal menstrual cycles at 6-8 weeks postpartum or after cessation of breastfeeding.
-It is important to remember that you will ovulate 2 weeks before your first cycle.
-Make sure to use birth control if you don’t want a surprise!
+If you are having excessive bleeding (passing large clots or using more than a pad an hour), you must alert your provider.
+Most women resume their regular menstrual cycles at six to eight weeks postpartum or after cessation of breastfeeding.2 Remember that you will ovulate about two weeks before your first cycle.4 Make sure to use birth control if you don’t want a surprise!

-Immediately after delivery, you are still able to feel the top or fundus of the uterus up to your belly button.
-In the next 6 weeks, the uterus will involute (shrink) to its normal size of a fist.
-The way it achieves this drastic change in size is by contraction of the uterine muscles – also known as cramping.
-The cramping will get more and more bearable with time.
-However, it will remain present to some degree for up to six weeks, and sometimes longer if breastfeeding.
-When milk is released during breastfeeding, the hormone oxytocin is released, which is the same hormone that causes uterine contractions.
-The good news is, this type of pain typically responds well to NSAIDs such as ibuprofen.
-Most women only need pain medication for the first few days.
+Immediately after delivery, you can still feel the top or fundus of the uterus up to your belly button.5 In the next six weeks, the uterus will involute (shrink) to its normal size of a fist.
+It achieves this drastic change in size by contraction of the uterine muscles, also known as cramping.5,6 The cramping will get more and more bearable with time.
+However, it will remain present to some degree for up to six weeks and sometimes longer if breastfeeding.5 When milk is released during breastfeeding, the hormone oxytocin is released, the same hormone that causes uterine contractions.5,7

-There are lots of changes that continue to happen to your postpartum body.
-While a lot of your focus is on baby, it is important to take care of yourself as well.
-Don’t be scared to talk to friends and family and your provider about the embarrassing postpartum questions you may have.
-Most likely, your questions and concerns are not new, and nothing to be embarrassed by.
+Many changes continue to happen after baby, so it’s important to understand what is happening with your postpartum body.
+While much of your focus is on baby, you must take care of yourself, too.
+Don’t be afraid to talk to your friends, family, and provider about your postpartum questions.
+Most likely, your questions and concerns are not new or anything to feel embarrassed about.
 Learn to embrace your postpartum body and all of its changes.
-They are all reminders of the fact that you brought life to this world!
+They are reminders of the fact that you brought life to this world!